 Since 1927, St. Joseph's Indian School has served Lakota children and families.
 The School's mission is to educate Native American children and their families for life - mind, body, heart, and spirit.
 This mission drives the organization to educate and provide housing for over 200 Lakota children each year at no cost to their families.

 The Akta Lakota Museum & Cultural Center, an educational outreach of St. Joseph's Indian School, is committed to promoting the knowledge and understanding of the Northern Plains Indian Culture past, present, and future, through the preservation of historical artifacts and contemporary works of art.

 The National Museum of the American Indian is part of the Smithsonian Institution and is committed to advancing knowledge and understanding of the Native cultures of the Western Hemisphere - past, present, and future - through partnership with Native people and others.
 The museum works to support the continuance of culture, traditional values, and transitions in contemporary Native life.

 First Nations Development Institute

 First Nations is a national nonprofit organization that serves Native American communities throughout the United States.
 For 36 years, using a three-pronged strategy of educating grassroots practitioners, advocating for systemic change, and capitalizing Indian communities, First Nations has been working to restore Natie American control and culturally-compatible stewardship of the assets they own - be they land, human potential, cultural heritage or natural resources - and to establish new assets for ensuring the long-term vitality of Native American communities.

-Vermont Camping Association
+Vermont Camp Association

-The Vermont Camping Association is an association of owners, directors, and camp staff working with organized youth camps.
+The Vermont Camp Association is an association of owners, directors, and camp staff working with organized youth camps.
 Some VCA camps are also members of the American Camp Association and meet rigid camp standards for accreditation.
 Camps in Vermont serve children from all over the world.